 L2I allows for an interesting structural interpretation.
 It is well established that large DI are good predictors for native residue contacts.
 Is large L2I a good predictor of second neighbors in the protein structure, that is, of residue pairs which are two contacts away?
-To investigate this question, the blue line in figure 2C displays the fraction of true positive predictions (positive predictive value, averaged over the protein ensemble) within the highest 25 DI as a function of a distance cutoff d, which varies between 1 and 25 Å. It starts at 0 for small d, and approaches 1 exponentially with a scaling $1 - \exp\left(-d/d_0\right)$ of characteristic length $d_0 = 3.6$ Å. At 8 Å distance (typically used as contact definition in DCA studies), an accurate prediction of about 85% true positives (TP) and only 15% false positives (FP) is reached.
-Measuring the cut-off dependent positive predictive value for the length-two information L2I, we find again an exponential behavior but with characteristic length $d_0=4.4\,\text{Å}$.
-The fraction of TP therefore reaches 85% only between 11 and 12 Å, a distance compatible with second structural neighbors.
+To investigate this question, the blue line in figure 2C displays the fraction of true positive predictions (positive predictive value, averaged over the protein ensemble) within the highest 25 DI as a function of a distance cutoff d, which varies between 1 and 25 Å. It starts at 0 for small d, and approaches 1 exponentially with a scaling $1 - \exp(-d/d_0)$ of characteristic length $d_0 = 3.6$ Å. At 8 Å distance (typically used as contact definition in DCA studies), an accurate prediction of about 85% true positives (TP) and only 15% false positives (FP) is reached.
+Measuring the cut-off dependent positive predictive value for the length-two information L2I, we find again an exponential behavior but with characteristic length $d_0 = 4.4$ Å. The fraction of TP therefore reaches 85% only between 11 and 12 Å, a distance compatible with second structural neighbors.
 The finding that the top DI are dominated by direct contacts, and large L2I by residue pairs which are up to second neighbors in the structure, further underlines the structural basis of coevolutionary constraints as captured by DCA.
 We also note that the full correlation MI-depending on coupling chains of all possible lengths-does not imply an exponential behavior in figure 2, and no characteristic length scale can be identified.

-Pairwise Coevolutionary Models Accurately Reproduce the Residue Variability beyond the Fitted Two-Residue Statistics couplings is required for the prediction of intra or interprotein residue-residue contacts, which has become the most important application of coevolutionary modeling.
+Pairwise Coevolutionary Models Accurately Reproduce the Residue Variability beyond the Fitted Two-Residue Statistics

+Profile models assuming independent residues are not able to extract the full information contained in the MSA of a protein family.
+In particular, the inclusion of pairwise coevolutionary couplings is required for the prediction of intra or interprotein residue-residue contacts, which has become the most important application of coevolutionary modeling.
 Furthermore, studies about protein mutational effects (Levy et al. 2017) and the prediction of protein-protein interactions (Szurmant and Weigt 2018) have underlined the importance of pairwise couplings.